Beechcraft: History

-In 1950, Olive Ann Beech was installed as president and CEO of the company, after the sudden death of her husband from a heart attack on November 29 of that year.
-She continued as CEO until Beech was purchased by Raytheon Company on February 8, 1980.
-Ted Wells had been replaced as chief engineer by Herbert Rawdon, who remained at the post until his retirement in the early 1960s.
+In 1950, Olive Ann Beech took over as president and CEO, after her husband's death from a heart attack on November 29 of that year and continued as CEO until Beech was sold to Raytheon Company on February 8, 1980.
+Ted Wells was replaced as chief engineer by Herbert Rawdon, who remained until his retirement in the early 1960s.

-Throughout much of the mid-to-late 20th century, Beechcraft was considered one of the "Big Three" in the field of general aviation manufacturing, along with Cessna and Piper Aircraft.
+In 1973, Beechcraft found Beechcraft Heritage Museum to host its historical aircraft.

 In 1994, Raytheon merged Beechcraft with the Hawker product line it had acquired in 1993 from British Aerospace, forming Raytheon Aircraft Company.
 In 2002, the Beechcraft brand was revived to again designate the Wichita-produced aircraft.
 In 2006, Raytheon sold Raytheon Aircraft to Goldman Sachs creating Hawker Beechcraft.
-Since its inception Beechcraft has resided in Wichita, Kansas, also the home of chief competitor Cessna, the birthplace of Learjet and of Stearman, whose trainers were used in large numbers during WW II.
+Since its inception Beechcraft has resided in Wichita, Kansas, also the home of chief competitors Cessna, Stearman and Learjet.
+Throughout much of the mid-to-late 20th century, Beechcraft was one of the "Big Three" in the field of general aviation manufacturing, along with Cessna and Piper.

-The entry into bankruptcy of Hawker Beechcraft on May 3, 2012 ended with its emergence on February 16, 2013 as a new entity, Beechcraft Corporation, with the Hawker Beechcraft name being retired.
-The new and much smaller company produce the King Air line of aircraft as well as the T-6 and AT-6 military trainer/attack aircraft, as well as the piston-powered single-engined Bonanza and twin-engined Baron aircraft.
-The jet line was discontinued, but the new company continues to support the aircraft already produced with parts, plus engineering and airworthiness documentation.
+The bankruptcy of Hawker Beechcraft on May 3, 2012, ended with its emergence on February 16, 2013, as a new entity, Beechcraft Corporation, with the Hawker Beechcraft name being retired.
+The new and much smaller company produces the King Air line of aircraft, the T-6/AT-6 military trainer/attack aircraft, as well as the single-engined Bonanza and twin-engined Baron.
+The jet line was discontinued, but the new company continues to support the aircraft already produced.

-By October 2013, the company, now financially turned around, was up for sale.
+By October 2013, the company, now financially sound, was up for sale.

-On December 26, 2013, Textron agreed to purchase Beechcraft, including the discontinued Hawker jet line, for $1.4 billion.
+On December 26, 2013, Textron purchased Beechcraft, including the discontinued Hawker jet line, for $1.4 billion.
 The sale was concluded in the first half of 2014, with government approval.
-Textron CEO Scott Donnelly indicated that Beechcraft and Cessna would be combined to form a new light aircraft manufacturing concern, Textron Aviation, that would result in US$65M–$85M in annual savings over keeping the companies separate.
-Textron has kept both the Beechcraft and Cessna names as separate brands.
+Textron said that Beechcraft and Cessna would be combined to form a new light aircraft manufacturing concern, Textron Aviation, that would result in US$65M–$85M in annual savings over keeping the companies separate.
+Textron has however kept both the Beechcraft and Cessna names as separate brands.